 Using Greek and a careful study of the scriptures to refute 9 common false doctrines.

-Gareth Evans is an itinerant pastor/teacher with a burden to minister to the hurting church.
+Gareth Evans is an itinerant pastor/teacher with a burden for revival.
 Formerly a Physics teacher in the UK and Canada, he became a pastor with the Christian & Missionary Alliance in Canada in 1979.

-He is married to Anne and they have three married daughters, nine grandchildren and three great grandchildren.
+He is married to Anne and they have three married daughters, eight grandchildren and four great-grandchildren.
 Gareth and Anne live in Victoria, in beautiful British Columbia, Canada.

 Gareth Evans - Bible Study - Ephesians Part 6